 “The island” is the name of the novel that made Spinalonga known to the public.

 Victoria Hislop British writer and journalist made her debut 2005 with the novel.
-The book become a bestseller in UK and is sold over two million copies worldwide in 17 countries.
+The book became a bestseller in UK and is sold over two million copies worldwide in more than 17 countries.

 The Greek tv channel Mega broadcasted the series of 26 episodes in 2010.

 Shot in Crete and in Spinalonga over two years.
 Watch the trailer in English version here.
-The story is about Alexis who wants to learn everything about her mother’s past.
+The story begins with Alexis who wants to learn everything about her mother’s past.
 To her surprise, she finds out that her family is connected with the isolated island of Spinalonga, the former settlement of lepers.

 Victoria Hislop about Crete and Spinalonga